WardLT/ml-quaternary-heuslers/run-qh-search/README.md

 - _example-structures_: Templates for the QH structure.
 Contains all three possible polymorphs at a single compositions.

 To run these two scripts, call `./run_all.bs`

+We also include the outputs of these scripts and the list of QHs that are predicted to be stable (see the `heuslers` directory)